Not Designed for Travel

 The Outbreaker was made to solve this problem.
 As frequent travelers ourselves, we designed the backpack for city-to-city travel.
 The Outbreaker is for trips, not obstacle courses.

 GORUCK has great products and an admirable mission.
 But the GR2 is not designed for travel.
-The Outbreaker travel backpack was designed for travelers, by travelers.
+The Outbreaker Backpack was designed for travelers, by travelers.